AlexandreBiguet/Sandbox/opencv/README.md

 Contents :
 - The `samples` directory contains examples from the book (more or less modified)
 - The `sandbox` directory contains some very small tests.

-Note : More informations about the tests and samples in the code.
+- The `doc` directory contains some tutos from the openCV doc Note : More informations about the tests and samples in the code.

 The program `samples/example-2-5.cpp` shows several type of blur